 After the Frisii were defeated by Charles Martel in 719 part of this region became part of the Carolingian Empire and after the Treaty of Verdun in 843 part of the Middle Kingdom and later Lower Lotharingia.

 However, the Tubanti on the eastern border of the emerging Carolingian empire remained largely independent.
 They now became incorporated in the supra tribe of the Saxons.
 These Tubanti lived in an area north of modern Twente, now Germany, known as Niedergrafschaft Bentheim.
 The full Grafschaft (County) of Bentheim also includes Nordhorn and Wietmarschen.
 Culturally the Grafschaft is closely linked to the Netherlands.
-Until very recent (2009) we did find the Budde family being present on both sides of the border.
-Currently only the Budde family in Wietmarschen still lives here.
+The Budde family still being present on both sides of the border.
+With Wietmarschen the earliest know town where the family originated from – around 1600.

 It was not until Charlemagne conquered the Saxons during the 8th and 9th century that the region became a more permanent part of the Empire.
 During this period missionaries (such as: Lebuinus, Marchelm and Plechelmus) were sometimes able to convert people and built wooden churches just to see them destroyed again as soon as the Frankish soldiers had left.
 However, there are indications that the Frankish influence in Twente was established earlier and more firmly than in the Saxon region north of the river Eems.